jhoooooo/chatbox/README.md

     <div class="username-box" style="background: {color}">
     <div class="message-box" style="border-color: {color}">

 The `{color}` variable does not work on the css file as far as I'm aware.
-It must be put inline on to the html file and will overwrite the css if used.
+It must be put inline on to the html file and will overwrite any css for said element.
 Or you can hook and append it using javascript `obj.detail.tags.color`.

 ## Smoothscrolling

 Smooth scrolling might not be suitable if chat is moving too fast.
-To disable smoothscrolling, simply remove the javascript code or restore the original javascript code.
+To disable smoothscrolling animation, simply remove the javascript code or restore the original javascript code.

 ## Premade themes